 - Trader Sam’s Tiki Terrace – This outdoor lounge with live music (check times) is open from late afternoon until late-night and serves the same items as Trader Sam’s Grog Grotto.

 We stayed in a Disney’s Polynesian Villas and Bungalows Deluxe Studio Villa.
 While walking to our deluxe studio villa we fell in love with the resort, and as soon as we opened the door the same happened with our room.

-A second partial bathroom is little further down the hall.
+Further down the hall a second partial bathroom makes getting ready with a group much easier.
 This second bathroom has a sink, vanity, and a beautifully tiled shower.